Lay the foundation for a divorce settlement and avoid:

 While separation agreements are not required by law, Maryland courts generally favor the use of a written legal agreement prior to divorce proceedings.
 A written document is much easier to enforce than verbal agreements.

-Married couples can enter into a Maryland separation agreement while they are waiting to go through the procedure of divorce or even after a divorce has taken place.
+Married couples can enter into a Maryland separation agreement while they are waiting to file for divorce with the court or even after a divorce has been filed with the court.
 The courts view the agreements as peaceful alternatives to heated, contested divorces.
 If both parties enter into an agreement, the courts almost always approve it during the divorce proceedings, which helps matters run more smoothly.

 Modifying Your Separation Agreement